-professor i elektricitetslära, ssk stud av transienter och urladdn vid Institutionen för teknikvetenskaper, Elektricitetslära
+Professor emeritus i elektricitetslära, ssk stud av transienter och urladdn vid Institutionen för elektroteknik, Elektricitetslära

 Vernon Cooray is a Sri Lankan-Swedish scientist who is a professor at Uppsala University, Uppsala, Sweden.
 He is the current president (2004 – 2020) of the International Conference on Lightning Protection (ICLP).
 Vernon Cooray is the author or co-author of around 350 scientific papers published in peer-reviewed journals and conference proceedings.